tetsuo/tetsuo.github.io/articles/mailroom.md

 - If 10 notifications arrive in quick succession, the batch is triggered immediately.
 - If fewer than 10 arrive over 30 seconds, the batch is triggered when the timeout ends.

->> **Keep in mind that the collector doesn't impose rate limiting; it primarily controls database roundtrips and batch size.** A large influx of notifications will keep triggering the batch limit, effectively bypassing the timeout—so the overall token throughput downstream remains largely unaffected.
+>> **Keep in mind that the collector doesn't impose rate limiting; it primarily controls database roundtrips and batch size.** A large influx of notifications will keep triggering the batch limit, effectively bypassing the timeout, so the overall token throughput downstream remains largely unaffected.

 # Collector implementation